True Beauty (webtoon)

 As of January 2022, the official English version of True Beauty has accumulated 6.6 million subscribers and 825.9 million views.
 The comic updates every Wednesday.
-True Beauty was the third most viewed series on WEBTOON in 2019 and a print version was released starting October 29, 2020 by Young Com.
+True Beauty was the third most viewed series on Webtoon in 2019 and a print version was released starting October 29, 2020 by Young Com.
 It was also adapted into a television series of the same name which premiered on tvN on December 9, 2020.
+An aeni series of the same name aired from August to October 2024.
+A second season has been announced.